torchbox/ogn/README.md

 * The site has launched with links to talks from the last 2 years.
 Others exist (unlinked and not prepared for the new style) in the posts_archive folder.
 * If supported (Github Pages doesn't) the CSS/JS/HTML compression can be toggled with the "compress" configuration variables in _config.yml.
 * CNAME file in root is used by github to serve pages from the domain specified.
+* All previous OGNs have an explicit permalink in the format "[year]/[mmm]-[dd][ordinal]".
+This is purely to keep google juice.
+All future OGNs should have a permalink of "ogn[number]", thus dropping the non-memorable date.